-One of the easiest and most common ways for you to support the U.S. Fund for UNICEF is with a gift of cash.
+One of the easiest and most common ways for you to support UNICEF USA is with a gift of cash.
 Cash can be used to support our work in the form of:

 An outright gift.
 By making a cash gift by check, credit card, or money order today, you enable us to meet our most urgent needs and carry out our mission on a daily basis.
 You will have the opportunity to see your generosity in action and will also receive an immediate federal income tax charitable deduction, when you itemize.